At Zacks Eye Clinic in central London we see several patients with complex prescriptions who benefit greatly from scleral contact lenses.

 Benefits of Scleral Contact Lenses

 Scleral contact lenses provide a perfectly smooth optical surface to correct vision problems caused by corneal irregularities.
-Scleral contact lenses provide excellent visual correction for patients with ocular surface disorders such as keratoconus, pellucid marginal degeneration and severe dry eye disease as well as following corneal surgery.
+They provide excellent visual correction for patients with ocular surface disorders such as keratoconus, pellucid marginal degeneration and severe dry eye disease.
+They can also be used following corneal surgery.

-Scleral contact lenses are extremely stable on the eye and do not move around like conventional (corneal) gas permeable contact lenses.
-The stability greatly improves comfort making them excellent for patients with sensitive eyes.
+Scleral contact lenses are extremely stable on the eye and do not move around like smaller, conventional (corneal) gas permeable contact lenses.
+The stability greatly improves comfort making them an excellent option for patients with sensitive eyes.

 Scleral Contact Lens Types

 Scleral contact lenses are sub-categorised according to their size and how they rest on the front surface of the eye.
-Modern scleral contact lenses are produced using highly ‘breathable’, rigid gas permeable contact lens materials enabling plenty of oxygen to pass through them to the eye.
+Modern scleral’s are produced using highly ‘breathable’, rigid gas permeable contact lens materials.
+This makes them safe to wear all day with plenty of oxygen passing through the lens to the eye.

-Corneoscleral contact lenses and semi-scleral contact lenses are much larger than conventional (corneal) gas permeable contact lenses but smaller than scleral contact lenses.
+- 13mm-15mm Corneo-scleral contact lenses and semi-scleral lenses are much larger than conventional (corneal) RGP lenses but smaller than full scleral contact lenses.
 They rest near the junction between the cornea and the sclera.

-Larger, full scleral contact lenses are usually reserved to bridge large changes in curvature on very irregular eyes and are sometimes individually made, taking impressions of the eye to cast a mould.
+- 18mm-24mm – Larger, scleral contact lenses are usually reserved to bridge large changes in curvature on very irregular eyes and are sometimes individually made, taking impressions of the eye to cast a mould for the lens.